 This is the most obvious.
 If you are a multi-pet household, then the culprit bringing the fleas to your indoor cat is easily identifiable.
 Even though your indoor cat may not venture outside themselves, they will certainly get an infestation from his doggy friend Fido that does.

 Did you know a single flea can live up to 100 days and ten adult female fleas can produce up to 15,000 flea eggs in just 30 days?

 Anyone who has had a flea infestation knows it takes determination, vigilance, the right products, and a little luck to win the fight against fleas.

 Fun Fact: Fleas and ticks can be present year-round, yes, even in colder climates.
 They can lay dormant for several months before hatching, so it’s recommended that you treat your pet each and every month throughout the entire year.

 Bengals just love to go for walks and are really easily leash trained.
 Thing is, this makes them both bolt for the door regardless of if it’s time to go for a walk or not.
 Our cats are master escape artists, especially if our chickens are running free in the back yard.

-Windows and Doors
+Cat Can Get Fleas from Windows and Doors

 Fleas are one of the strongest jumpers on the planet and can invade your home simply by crawling through the cracks in your screen.
 This is especially true in the warm summer months when you’re more likely to leave the doors and screens open.

-Yes, you!
-Fleas are the best hitch-hikers in the world and people have been known to pick them up simply by walking through a neighbor’s yard, going to the beach or even from a co-worker who has a flea problem at home.
+Yes, your indoor cats can easily get fleas from humans – aka you!
+Fleas are the best hitch-hikers in the world and people have been known to pick them up on shoes and clothing simply by walking through a neighbor’s yard, going to the beach or even from a co-worker who has a flea problem at home.

 Because fleas are so fast and mobile, a waiting room full of animals can be a very convenient way for them to find new hosts!

 Me, I like to just assume we are in an ongoing war with these little pests.
-But using PetArmor Plus and also doing a few things around our home works really well at keeping them from partying on us.
+But using a really good flea preventative medication and also doing a few things around our home works really well at keeping them from partying on us.

-What You Can Do Around Your Home and Yard
+How to Control Fleas Around Your Home and Yard

 Mow Your Lawn Regularly